-Japan study looks to big data for signs of Alzheimer'sFebruary 12th, 2014 in Alzheimer's disease & dementia /
+Japan study looks to big data for signs of Alzheimer'sFebruary 12, 2014 in Medicine & Health / Alzheimer's disease & dementia

 Researchers in Japan will trawl through huge amounts of data to search for possible precursors to Alzheimer's Disease in a bid to identify who might develop a condition affecting millions around the world.

 The study, which involves the healthcare arm of General Electric, will be based on a health survey that Hirosaki University in the northern prefecture of Aomori has been conducting for years.

 The survey is in its 10th year and includes a total of 9,000 residents in the prefecture, covering subjects as diverse as bacteria in bowels to dental health, density of bone and athletic ability, an official at Hirosaki University said.

 More than 300 areas are covered, including blood pressure, pulse rate and other bodily data as well as information on lifestyle and family history of disease.